enPlace/react-Battleship/README.md

 (insert checkerboard image here)

-If both of the smallest ships are hit early, the strategy then becomes to fire at every second square.
+We can go further and make the checkerboard depend the length of the smallest ship.
+If both of the two-square ships are hit early and the smallest ship is three squares long, the strategy then becomes to fire at every second square.
 If the smallest ship left is four units long, then we fire at every third square.
 In other words, we want to fire at every nth square where n = the length of the smallest ship - 1.
+(insert other checkerboard images)
 We can generate a dynamic checkerboard based off of the length of the smallest ship with a nested loop to create a subset of checkerboard coordinates like so:
 ```js
 const setCheckerBoardCoords = (game) => {